 App blocking feature is also available where parents can disable certain apps completely.
 As children continue using the phone, Kidslox will make a few recommendations if any other app has to be added to the blocking list.
 I didn’t want my niece to have access to Netflix, so I disabled it.

 Kidslox gives notification as “Network error” instead of “Blocked by Kidslox”, which makes her think that it’s a network issue!

 Setting daily limits, as per your choice is not a problem either.
 Once the allocated time is elapsed the phone enters into Lockdown mode which can only be changed via the supervisor or parent.

-According to children’s routine parents can set up daily schedules for allowing access to required apps.
+According to children’s routines, parents can set up daily schedules for allowing access to required apps.
 As far as inappropriate content goes, parents can modify website filtering by enabling safe search.
 Kidslox’s mechanism also recommends sites that seem fishy.
-The supervisor parent can make a list of unsafe websites which can be restricted, anytime.

 The location tracking feature adds more security while you are away.
 Kidslox will keep you posted with their recent whereabouts, arrival notifications, battery percentage, and much more.